2018-12-11 08:55:55 • ID: 2057

 Simple end scrapers from the European Upper Paleolithic were typically made from blades or flakes without modification except to produce a convex scraping edge.
 A number of (sub-) parallel flakes were removed from the end or side of the distal part of the blank to produce a thick wide-angled “scraping edge”.

 The retouches on this edge varies from irregular to a perfect regularity.
-Figure displays an irregular shaped double scraper from Badegoule.

 The scraping edge typically has an angle that ranges from 70 to 90 degrees.
 Edge wear is very characteristic of end scrapers and they must have been repeatedly resharpened in order to serve effectively.